 Student Stories (ThinkSpace Education – 2019)

-Eyes Wide Open (IMDB – 2018) Directed by Will Forrester
+Eyes Wide Open (IMDB – 2018) (Paranoid Ghecko Productions, Dir Will Forrester)

-Jon Ronson On, “Voices in the Head” (Series 6) (BBC Radio 4, for which White Pebble Media was nominated for a Mind Media Award.)
+Jon Ronson On, “Voices in the Head” (Series 6) (BBC Radio 4, for White Pebble Media) Nominated for a Mind Media Award.

 “As to Fiona’s music specifically, one word.
 Great.” — John Trefor, producer of Coast, BBC2.